Robby:

 becomes painful because of our personal reaction to reality.

-We all want to escape pain, most people choose the path of denial/distraction.
+most people choose the path of denial/distraction.

 BeiYin: